VENHEADs/gbp_bot/documentation.md

 ## System Architecture Overview

 The system will access Telegram by emulating a user account using the Telethon library.
 This allows access to private groups that the user account is a member of.
 The system is configured to listen to a specific group ID and, if the group uses topics, a specific topic ID within that group.
 Configuration is managed via a `config.ini` file.
 Logging is directed to both the console and a rotating file (`bot.log`).
+The main script is `offer_monitor_bot.py`.

 # Module Map

-*   `main.py`: Orchestrates the components, handles Telegram client connection, event listening, notifications, configuration loading, and logging setup.
+*   `offer_monitor_bot.py`: Orchestrates the components, handles Telegram client connection, event listening, notifications, configuration loading, and logging setup.
 *   `message_parser.py`: Responsible for analyzing message content to identify relevant offers based on keywords, currency mentions, and amounts.
 *   `config.ini`: Stores user-specific credentials and bot settings (not committed to Git).
 *   `config.example.ini`: Template for `config.ini`.